clamstew/jods/docs/docs/playwright-screenshots.md

 The timestamped screenshots enable several workflows for design management:

 1. **Design History**: Track how the site's design evolves over time
-2. **A/B Comparison**: Compare before/after images when making design changes
+2. **A/B Comparison**: Compare new iterations with baseline images
 3. **Regression Testing**: Identify unintended visual changes
 4. **Design Reviews**: Share specific timestamped versions for feedback

-To compare screenshots from different timestamps:
+To compare design changes with the baselines:

-1. Identify the timestamp tags of the versions you want to compare
+1. Take new screenshots with the updated design (they'll automatically get timestamped)
-2. Use an image comparison tool or simply place the images side by side
+2. Place the baseline image and new timestamped image side by side
 3. Look for differences in layout, colors, typography, spacing, etc.
+4. Make further design adjustments as needed and repeat

 ## 🤔 Troubleshooting